bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/quick-reference/psql-setup.md

     echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" | sudo tee  /etc/apt/sources.list.d/pgdg.list

-The last line of output of those two commands running should read “OK”.
+The last line of output of those two commands running should read "OK".
 If it does not, try copying and pasting them one at a time.

 Now that you've registered the PostgreSQL repositories as a source to look for PostgreSQL, you need to update the `apt` registry.
 You should do this before you install _any_ software on Ubuntu.